ianmurfinxyz/software_renderer/README.txt

 [link to youtube channel video]

+note: the file 'demo' in the repository is the compiled demonstration being shown in the video linked above.

 [pipeline]

 The pipeline is kept as simple as possible.
 The following details the stages of